-I just heard from Gary Kreps, Professor of Health Communication at George Mason University and e-patient pioneer, reporting about drastic cutbacks to the Cancer Information Service programs.
+I just heard from Gary Kreps, Professor of Health Communication at George Mason University and e-patient pioneer, reporting about drastic cutbacks to the CIS (Cancer Information Service) programs.
 Excellent up-to-date information is an important foundation for Participatory Medicine.

 The National Cancer Act mandated that the National Cancer Institute provide the latest cancer information to the general public.
 To do this, NCI should be expanding the Cancer Information Service, not slashing its programs.

 The CIS has been an invaluable resource for many of us.
 We are in an economic time when any discretionary spending should be considered very carefully.